nahuel242/documentation/docs/Using Randomness/v2-adhoc/get-a-random-number.md

 After you are done with this contract, you can retrieve the remaining testnet LINK to use with other examples.

 1. Call `withdrawLink()` function.
 MetaMask opens and asks you to confirm the transaction.
-After you approve the transaction, the remaining LINK will be transfered from your consumer contract to your wallet address.
+After you approve the transaction, the remaining LINK will be transfered from your consuming contract to your wallet address.